project-gemmi/gemmi/docs/mol.rst

 the wwPDB (so it is not a good idea to remove all HETATM records when one wants to only remove ligands and solvent), but many programs and crystallographers prefer to mark them as ATOM.
+It is better to not rely on any of the two conventions.

 The second field is the serial number of an atom.
 The wwPDB spec limits the serial numbers to the range 1--99,999, but the popular extension called hybrid-36_ allows to have more atoms in the file by using also letters in this field.
-If you do not need to interpret the CONECT records the serial number can be just ignored.
+If you do not need to interpret the CONECT records the serial number can be simply ignored.

 Columns 13-27 describe the atom's place in the hierarchy.
-In the example above they are simply:
+In the example above they are:

 .. code-block:: none

    1      2
    345678901234567

     CE  MSE A   1
     N   GLU A   2
     CA  GLU A   2

-The CE atom is in chain A, in residue MSE with sequence ID 1.
+Here the CE atom is in chain A, in residue MSE with sequence ID 1.

-The first detail not visible here is the alignment of the atom names (columns 13-16).
-The rule is that the atom name starts with the element name and the first two columns contain just the element name.
+The atom names (columns 13-16) starts with the element name, and as a rule columns 13-14 contain only the element name.
-Therefore CA (Cα) and CA (Calcium ion) are aligned differently:
+Therefore Cα and calcium ion, both named CA, are aligned differently:

 .. code-block:: none